zibo-zhang-9/tendon-actuated-continuum-robot-medical-application/README.md

 The mechanical modeling involves:

-- nonlinear Cosserat rod modeling
+- nonlinear Cosserat rod modeling based on differential geometry and Lie group representations (SE(3))
 - establishment of reduced Lagrangian formulation based on virtual work and Lagrangian mechanics
 - construction of strain modal basis adapted to tendon routing
 - fast shape prediction from tendon tension measurements by avoiding iterative shooting or Newton-Raphson solvers commonly used in Cosserat-rod models.